DallasHoelscher/LanguageComparison/LamdasClosures.md

       Collections.sort(personList, (Person p1, Person p2) -> p1.getSurName().compareTo(p2.getSurName()));

      ```
-    * Lambdas can also be used as listeners, you can read more about that under Listeners
+    * Lambdas can also be used as listeners, you can read more about that under <u>Listeners</u>